-Most of the Bru have adopted the Laotian way of life.
+Most of the Eastern Bru have adopted the Laotian way of life.
 For instance, their clothes, culture, and social organization are much like the Laotians.
 Only a few special characteristics remain, such as the traditional white scarf that the Bru women wear over their hair.
 Today, the Laotian government supplies the Bru with textiles, clothing, blankets, mosquito nets, and other necessities.

 * Scripture Prayers for the Bru, Eastern in Laos.